w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 like attestations (see [Judgements](./learn-identity.md#judgements)).

 !!!info "Instructions for setting and clearing Identities"
-    The procedure to set and clear identities is explained in detail in this support article - [How to set and clear an Identity](how-to/set-clear-identity.md)
+    The procedure to set and clear identities is explained in detail in this article - [How to set and clear an Identity](how-to/set-clear-identity.md)

 !!!note The Ledger app on **Nano S** doesn't support the extrinsic for setting identity.
 As a workaround, create a primary identity with an on-chain account and then using that primary identity, assign a [sub-identity](./learn-identity.md#sub-identities) to the Ledger stash.